 LIST OF TOPICS (partial)

-Participants are invited to submit original extended abstract (2-4 pages + references) or papers (5-8 pages + references) on topics such as:
+Participants are invited to submit original papers (5-8 pages + references) on the topics of particular interest described above, but contributions are also welcome on topics such as:

 - Foundational issues: